B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 It is not allowed to promote or sell illegal goods through the ad platform.

 <span style="color: red">Sanctions:</span>
-- First Deviation Warning
+- first offense: verbal warning
-- Second deviation 50 CP
+- second offense: 50 checkpoints
-- Third deviation 150 CP
+- third offense: 150 checkpoints

 ### <a id="10.5"></a><span style="color: #0088CC"> 10.5 No incitement to hatred or quarrels</span>

 Posts that incite hatred, arguments, or unnecessary conflict are not allowed.

 <span style="color: red">Sanctions:</span>
-- First deviation 75 CP
+- first offense: 75 checkpoints
-- Second deviation 150 CP
+- second offense: 150 checkpoints
-- Third Warn Offense
+- third offense: warn

 ### <a id="10.6"></a><span style="color: #0088CC"> 10.6 Prohibition of inappropriate ads</span>